 Last weekend I attended Master Your Influence, a class put on by 3 Key Elements.
 As you know I work on personal development.
 This class incorporates some of the things I talk about in Little Voice Management and My PM Routine.
 It’s a three day class on how to get great results when working with other people.

 The basics of mastering your influence are shown in the diagram below:

 Looking at the diagram you can see that what you think affects your behavior.
 Your behavior comes in two pieces: Attitude and How You Act.
-Your behavior then affects your influence on others via experiences.
-Your experiences are directly related to the results you get.
+Behavior then affects your influence on others via experiences.
+Experiences are directly related to the results you get.
 So, managing the way you think can lead you to have great experiences which lead to great results.

 This means that Little Voice Management is key to having great results.
 The class talks about filters in our mind and how to overcome the blocks that stop positive thoughts.

 There are two tools discussed to help with our thoughts: a Vision Board and Declarations.

 Your Vision Board will help you define the tangible items and accomplishments you want to bring into your life.

 Declarations can be a word, a sentence or a set of sentences.

 What you say carries incredible power.
 There are constantly thoughts going through your mind, often in the form of single words that repeat again and again.

 Our minds are designed for absorbing information.
 While a one word declaration can bring you confidence, getting more detail can be a helpful step.
 Try a one sentence declaration.